Black hole: General relativity

 Oppenheimer and his co-authors interpreted the singularity at the boundary of the Schwarzschild radius as indicating that this was the boundary of a bubble in which time stopped.
 This is a valid point of view for external observers, but not for infalling observers.
-Because of this property, the collapsed stars were called "frozen stars", because an outside observer would see the surface of the star frozen in time at the instant where its collapse takes it to the Schwarzschild radius.
+John Wheeler later described black holes viewed from an external reference frame as "frozen stars" because an outside observer would see the surface of the star frozen in time due to gravitational time dilation, never to fully collapse.